HPS masthead

 Most Recent Salary Survey

-Most of the information on this page was prepared by the Alabama Health Physics Society, with appreciation extended to the Midwest Chapter of the Health Physics Society, the Academic Education Committee and the Publications Committee of the Health Physics Society, Tennessee Valley Authority-Browns Ferry, the U.S. Environmental Protection Agency, the U.S. Department of Energy-Hanford, the University of Alabama-Birmingham, Canberra Nuclear Products Group, New York Power Authority, and Chem-Nuclear Systems, Inc.
+Most of the information on this page was prepared by the Alabama Health Physics Society, with appreciation extended to the Midwest Chapter of the Health Physics Society, the Academic Education Committee, Tennessee Valley Authority-Browns Ferry, the US Environmental Protection Agency, the US Department of Energy-Hanford, the University of Alabama-Birmingham, Canberra Nuclear Products Group, New York Power Authority, and Chem-Nuclear Systems, Inc.